helium/HIP/0072-secure-concentrators.md

 ## Secure Firmware

 The firmware running on Secure Concentrator's SMCU is licensed under the GPLv3 open-source license.
-It's code repository is kept public and maintained by the Community.
+Its code repository is kept public and maintained by the Community.
 The firmware itself has a bootloader that checks the cryptographic signature of the application image at each power up to ensure it is unaltered from its original form.
 The key used to sign the application image is called the `App Signing Key`.
 The firmware actually has two App Signing Keys slots.
 One of the key slots